Towards Practical Encrypted Network Traffic Pattern Matching for Secure Middleboxes: Introduction

 \section{Introduction}

 Large-scale adoption of Network Function Virtualisation (NFV) facilitates easy realisation, deployment, and management of advanced network functions (aka middleboxes) for enterprises.
 Under this paradigm, cloud data centres become major NFV vendors~\cite{awsnfv17}.
 Traditionally dedicated and tightly coupled hardware/software is transformed into composable software middlebox modules, which can run on commodity cloud instances with unlimited scalability.
-Such a significant technology shift also raises crucial privacy concerns because the traffic of enterprises is re-directed and exposed to cloud data centres~\cite{wang2017toward,sultana2016light}.
-Even HTTPS is widely adopted nowadays, commercial middlebox services intercept and decrypt the encrypted traffic in the middle to retain advanced network functions like deep packet inspection (DPI)~\cite{SherryHS12,zhou2015towards}.
+Such a technology shift also raises crucial privacy concerns, because the traffic of enterprises is re-directed and exposed to cloud data centres~\cite{wang2017toward,sultana2016light}.
+Although HTTPS is widely adopted, commercial middlebox services intercept and decrypt the traffic to retain advanced network functions like deep packet inspection (DPI)~\cite{SherryHS12}.

-To address this privacy concern and promote secure adoption of NFV, privacy-preserving middlebox systems~\cite{sherry2015blindbox,yuan2016privacy,lan2016embark,fan2017spabox, poddar2018safebricks,duan2019lightbox,trach2018shieldbox,han2017sgx} have received much attention; these middleboxes can process encrypted traffic against encrypted processing rules without decryption.
-As a result, both sensitive traffic payloads and proprietary middlebox rules are protected without sacrificing the underlying operations of network functions, such as pattern matching, header inspection, and regular expression.
-Existing studies in this field can be classified into two categories, i.e., software-based solutions~\cite{sherry2015blindbox,yuan2016privacy,lan2016embark,fan2017spabox} and hardware-based solutions~\cite{poddar2018safebricks,duan2019lightbox,trach2018shieldbox,han2017sgx}.
-Unfortunately, solutions in neither categories are practically deployable due to efficiency or security issues.
+To address this privacy concern, privacy-preserving middleboxes~\cite{sherry2015blindbox,yuan2016privacy,lan2016embark,fan2017spabox,ning2019privdpi,ning2020pine,poddar2018safebricks,duan2019lightbox,han2017sgx,trach2018shieldbox} have received much attention; these middleboxes are designed to process encrypted traffic against encrypted rules without decryption.
+As a result, sensitive traffic payloads and proprietary middlebox rules are protected without sacrificing the underlying operations of network functions, such as pattern matching, header inspection, and regular expression.
+Existing studies in this field can be classified into two categories, i.e., software-based solutions~\cite{sherry2015blindbox,yuan2016privacy,lan2016embark,fan2017spabox,ning2019privdpi,ning2020pine} and hardware-based solutions~\cite{poddar2018safebricks,duan2019lightbox,han2017sgx,trach2018shieldbox}.
+Unfortunately, neither of them are practically deployable due to efficiency and/or security issues.